jsmodule/express-common-router/README.md

-router.use('/hello', 'Hello'); //Must use the same name with file name. router.get('/test/index', 'Test#index'); //Handler name and action name separated by '#' router.get('/test/index', 'Test#index'); //More method please refer to 'express'
+router.use('/hello', 'Hello'); //Must use the same name with file name. router.get('/test/index', 'Test#index'); //Handler name and action name separated by '#' router.get('/test/index', 'Test#index'); //More method please refer to 'express' router.all('*', 'NotFound'); //More method please refer to 'express'

 module.exports = router.routes();
 ```